cprice-ping/One-Facile-Terraform/README.md

 Rework of One-Facile with Terrafom

+## Terraform Config

-This repo contains the Terraform of a wired deployment of PingOne components:
+This repo contains a set of HCL that builds out a set of [PingOne](https://www.pingidentity.com/en/try-ping.html) components to provide Identity services into an application.

+The HCL configures the following:

+* PingOne Environment
-* PingOne SSO (OIDC \ SAML \ User Store)
+* PingOne SSO
+  * MFA Policy (Methods)
+  * MFA Sign-in Policy
+  * PingOne Application (OIDC)
-* PingOne MFA
+  * PingOne Application (SAML)